Frequently Asked Questions

 What happens to the body when the study is completed?

 The body will be cremated.
 If requested, the program will return the cremains to the person designated to receive them.
-If no such request is made, the program will inter the cremains with dignity and respect at a common site.
+If no such request is made, the program will inter the cremains with dignity and respect at the Midwestern University Ossuary Garden.
 In such cases, cremains will not be retrieved under any circumstances.
 A request to me interred at the Midwestern University Ossuary Garden may also be specified on the donation application.

 Will my family or other responsible person(s) be sent a report of observations of the study?